 To support organisations in New Zealand with similar or compatible objectives.

 km of public walking tracks

-We have pledged to plant another 1000 trees in 2018 at Manawa Karioi Ecological Restoration Project in the hills of Island Bay.
+We have planted another 1250 trees in 2019 at Manawa Karioi Ecological Restoration Project in the hills of Island Bay.

-We are delighted that our August working bees are full with keen volunteers.
-We are limiting numbers to 15 people per planting session.
+We are delighted that our May and August planting working bees were full with keen volunteers.

 Please sign up to our email list if you would like to be notified of our planting days and any other special events related to our project.